 It's Not Personal, It's Just Business

-I am sure you have experienced rejection at some point in your personal or professional life, I know I certainly have and it is not a good feeling.
+I am sure you have experienced rejection at some point in your personal or professional life, I know I certainly have and it's not a good feeling.
 Maybe you missed winning a new client account that you worked very hard to land, or perhaps you were passed over for a promotion that you were certain you deserved.
 Or worse yet, maybe you were recently rejected by a friend or someone you deeply cared about who told you they just weren’t into you.
 Ouch!

 Rejection comes in many shapes and forms, it can be a little bump on the road or it can feel like you slammed into the side of a mountain.
 The later can cause long lasting negative effects on your self-confidence and self-esteem.
-If you own your own business like I do, you have probably experienced rejection in ways that have crushed you and made you feel like totally giving up.
+If you own your own business like I do, you have probably experienced rejection in ways that have made you feel like totally giving up.
 I've been there and some days I'm still there.
 The good news is you can prevent rejection from paralyzing you in your business and personal life.
 Sharing from my own experience, here are 6 Anti-Rejection Strategies to help you on your way.

 "It’s Not Personal, it’s Just Business"

 How many times have you heard the statement "It's not personal, it's just business."
 I don't know about you but when someone says it to me, I still find it hard not to prevent my self-esteem from plummeting.
 What I have learned over the years, however is that facing the rejection head on and doing something pro-active to avoid it from happening again is a much better way to get back on track.
 Try not to respond with negative self-talk, but with true compassion for yourself and the situation.
 Go for a walk, have a cup of tea, go to the gym, talk to a friend.